 Dental veneers, also known as porcelain veneers, are thin shells custom-made with tooth-colored materials designed to coat the front teeth for cosmetic purposes.
 They come in different colors, shapes, lengths, and sizes, enhancing the appearance of teeth.
 In this article, let’s talk about how they are made.

 - Diagnosis and Planning of Treatment

-Your dentist will make an impression of your teeth.
-This model will then be sent to a dental lab which will construct your veneer.
+Your dentist will make an impression on your teeth.
+This model will then be sent to a dental lab to construct your veneer.
 Your veneer will most likely be made from porcelain or resin composite materials.

 Your dentist will receive the veneers from the laboratory after 2-4 weeks.
 If your teeth look unsightly, you may need to wear temporary dental veneers while waiting for your veneers to be placed weeks after.

-Before your dentist cements the veneers to your teeth permanently, he or she will most likely temporarily position it on your teeth to observe its fit.
-In most cases, the veneer will need to be repeatedly removed and trimmed to achieve the proper fit.
+Before your dentist permanently cements the veneers to your teeth, he or she will most likely temporarily position it on your teeth to observe its fit.
+The veneer must be repeatedly removed and trimmed in order to achieve the proper fit.
 The color can also be adjusted by adjusting the shade of the cement used.

-The polishing stage involves the removal of excess cement, evaluation of the bite, and adjustments to the veneer.
+The polishing stage involves removing excess cement, evaluating the bite, and adjusting the veneer.

-Visit your dentist after a couple of weeks for a follow-up checkup, and let him or her examine the placement of your veneers.
+Visit your walk-in dentist near me after a couple of weeks for a follow-up checkup, and let him or her examine the placement of your veneers.